risawitama/verbose-potato/README.md

-## How do you make a hankie dance?
-Put a little boogie in it.
+## Where do rabbits go after they get married?
+On a bunny-moon.